Easonliuliang/Quantum-Drop-/docs/QUANTUM_UI.md

 - `settings.quantumMode` defaults to `true` and persists alongside existing runtime settings.
 - The Settings panel exposes a "Quantum tunnel interface" toggle and synchronises the Zustand store so panels switch instantly.
 - When the toggle is off, the legacy progress bar, route chips, and numeric ETA return.
+- `settings.minimalQuantumUI` defaults to `true` and enables the textless quantum dropzone for send/receive; toggling it reverts to the original form-driven UI.

+## Immersive Dropzone (zero-copy UI)

+- `QuantumDropzone` renders a full-bleed, text-free surface for initiating transfers.
+It layers a singularity core, rotating rings, particle field, and drag orbit sensor to express each phase (`cloud`, `tunnel`, `collapse`, `decohere`).
+- Route skins (`qdz--lan`, `qdz--p2p`, `qdz--relay`) adjust gradients, particle colours, and motion speed so the lane is recognisable at a glance without labels.
+- The send panel binds `onFiles` to the existing `startSend` workflow; the receive panel reuses the component in a disabled state to visualise “awaiting files”.
+- Icon-only buttons keep the P2P and relay smoke tests accessible without introducing visible copy.
+Each button exposes descriptive `aria-label`s for assistive tech.
+- CSS honours `prefers-reduced-motion` by disabling all keyframe animations while retaining the layered visuals, ensuring the experience remains functional for users who opt out of motion.

 ## Reduced Motion & Audio